QuChunhe/study/DistributedSystem.md

 Causality (or the causal precedence relation)

 [51] Every event is assigned a timestamp and the causality relation between events can be generally inferred from their timestamps.
 The timestamps assigned to events obey the fundamental monotonicity property; that is, if an event a causally affects an event b, then the timestamp of a is smaller than the timestamp of b.
-[52] Elements of T form a partially ordered set over a relation <.
+[52] A system of logical clocks consists of a time domain T and a logical clock C. Elements of T form a partially ordered set over a relation <.
 This relation is usually called the happened before or causal precedence.

+This monotonicity property is called the clock consistency condition

 clock consistency condition v.t. strongly consistent